-School closings and class cancellations have prompted many teachers and parents to develop ways to engage student learning at home.
+Back to school looks very different these days.
+Students, educators, schools and parents are seeking out engaging ways to learn from home.
 The Wharton Global Youth Program and its Knowledge@Wharton High School (KWHS) website are here to help.
-KWHS has free resources developed for high school students that are available online whenever you need them.
-Here is a guide to identify content that you can use in your remote classroom and activities you can offer to your students.
+We have free resources developed for high school students that are available online whenever you need them.
+Here is a guide for discovering our engaging business-related content and activities for high school students.

 Content at Your Fingertips